Java programmer expert

 // => true

-If we compare an object with its primitive type, either using the == operator or equals method, it is equivalent, and if the values are the same, the result is a boolean value true.
+If we compare an object with its primitive type, either using the == operator or the equals method, it is equivalent, and if the values are the same, the result is a boolean true.

-It is important to remember that the == operator is used in Java to compare the references of two objects, not their contents.
-Thus, it checks whether both references point to exactly the same object in memory (or its address).
+The identity of a variable (also called reference equality) is defined by the reference it has.
+If two variables have the same reference, they are identical.
+This is controlled by the == operator.
+It is important to remember that the == operator in Java is used to compare the references of two objects, not their contents.
+So it checks whether both references point to exactly the same object in memory (or its address).

 Example: